The net's #1 file extension website

 3D Ultrasound File

-The .MVL file format is used to store 3D ultrasound data.
+The .MVL file format is used to store 3D ultrasound data and is often used in the medical profession (E.g video containing 3D movie of baby in the womb).

 Other .MVL file extensions